mrousavy/react-native-mmkv/INSTALL.md

 }

 ```
+5. Replace `com.example` with your package namespace

-5. Open `MainApplication.java` and find the location where the `ReactNativeHost` is initialized.
+6. Open `MainApplication.java` and find the location where the `ReactNativeHost` is initialized.
 You have to override it's `getJSIModulePackage` method:

 ```java
 public class MainApplication extends Application implements ReactApplication {